House by the Railroad by Edward Hopper, 1925

-From the glorious vistas of American landscape painting to the bold splashes and strokes of abstract expressionism, American artists have captured the nation’s enormous energy and tumultuous growth.
+From the glorious vistas of American landscape painting to the bold splashes and strokes of Abstract Expressionism, American artists have captured the nation’s enormous energy and tumultuous growth.
 Art historian Bonita Billman introduces major artists and movements in American painting from the late 18th century to the present, revealing the connections between historical changes and artistic choices.

-Early American Art
+April 13 Early American Art

 Early American art was frequently practical and included works such as samplers and trade figures.
 American painters in the colonial period produced mostly portraits, whereas painters in the Federal era were known for an expanded choice of genres, such as history painting.
 The great portraitists of the colonies included Benjamin West, John Singleton Copley, and Gilbert Stuart.
 Among those who painted scenes of everyday life, John Lewis Krimmel was a trailblazer.

 As new entrants into the international art world, American painters of the later 19th century looked to Europe for training and inspiration.
-Nevertheless, America’s distinctive national outlook shaped the evolution of the styles that its artists embraced, including impressionism.
-Examine the paintings by artists Thomas Eakins, James McNeill Whistler, Winslow Homer, Mary Cassatt, and John Singer Sargent, as well as the activities of American art collectors who patronized European avant-garde artists.
+Nevertheless, America’s distinctive national outlook shaped the evolution of the styles that its artists embraced, including Impressionism.
+Examine paintings by artists Thomas Eakins, James McNeill Whistler, Winslow Homer, Mary Cassatt, and John Singer Sargent, as well as the activities of American art collectors who patronized European avant-garde artists.

-2:45 to 4 p.m.
-Modern and Contemporary Art
+May 11 Modern and Contemporary Art

 Billman is retired from the department of art and art history at Georgetown University.